taliyos/OypuGame/README.md

 ## Overview
 OypuGame is the game/user side of the Oypu online game.
 Oypu is a PuyoPuyo-like puzzle game played entirely in the web with online multiplayer functionality.
 Online functionality is aided by [OypuServer](https://www.github.com/taliyos/OypuServer).

+## Technologies
+OypuGame is created with Phaser and communication with OypuServer is made through Socket.io.

 ## Original Version
 A while back, I made a version of PuyoPuyo that you can still play.
 It's not perfect and forgoes a lot of the additional features.
 Try it out on [itch.io](https://taliyos.itch.io/puyojs) ([Source Code](https://www.github.com/taliyos/puyojs)).